jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 My memory is a bit fuzzy on this, since it was 15 years ago, but here’s what I think I did.
 After calling `PrototypeAction.acquire(name)`, the Parser asked the returned object whether it was a `DecoratorAction` or not.
 This was done via reflection or a method that indicates Decorator status, such as `isDecoratorAction()`.
 If it was a `DecoratorAction` then the Parser would make another descending call into `parseAction()` and inject to the `action` into the `DecoratorAction` object.
 Otherwise, continue parsing as normal.

 # The Mystery
 After Grammar and Scanner/Parser implementations stabilized, we coded the Routing Rules into a script and started testing it.
 Within a few days my QA tester stopped by.
 We had a lab with several servers that created virtual `Package`s and moved through our scripted Routing Rules.
 He was expecting one of the `Package`s to end up on a specific outgoing loading dock, but it disappeared without a trace.
 It was like the `Package` was swallowed within our Routing Rules, and he had no idea what or where to diagnose the unexpected behavior.

 He asked whether DSL could support a tracing mechanism.
 Excellent idea!
 I added code that documented what each object in the composite object parse tree was doing as it encountered a `Package`.
-But each object only documented its actions.
+But each object only documented its behaviors.
 For example:
 * `ConcreteCondition` logged whether it evaluated to true or false and what data it used to make that decision.
-* `AndCondition` logged whether it evaluated to true or false based upon an aggregate value.
+* `AndCondition` logged whether it evaluated to true or false based upon an aggregation of its `Condition`s.
 * `ConcreteAction` logged a summary of what action it performed.
 * `ConditionAction` logged whether it executed its `thenAction` or `elseAction` based upon the Condition value it received.

-I figured out a way to indent the logged content indicating scope, such as the _then_ or _else_ `Action`s within a `ConditionAction`.
-No individual object was responsible for the entire trace report, but the collective lines produced by each object as it processed `Package` documented the entire journey.
+I figured out a way to indent the logged content indicating scope, for example the _then_ or _else_ `Action`s behaviors would be indented underneath a `ConditionAction` log.
+No individual object was responsible for the entire trace report, but the collective lines produced by each object as it processed a `Package` documented the entire journey.

 We called the trace an _itinerary_ since documented the `Package`’s journey through the Routing Rules.
 The _itinerary_ was stored in the `Package` Context.
 This was the first time I had to add something to `Package` that was not part of the original intent.
 It would not be the last time.
 We started to refer to this additional content collectively as _luggage_.
 In hindsight, I should have created a new class named something like `RoutingContext` and `Package`, `Itinerary` and other _luggage_ elements would have been part of it.

 It only took me a few hours to add the _itinerary_ behavior and my QA reran his test.
 The `Package`’s itinerary stopped abruptly on the equivalent of an __IsExpired__ rule.
 This concept doesn’t fit the processing center domain exactly, but our _Packages_ had a 15-minute expiration timestamp on them.
-Recall that our actual domain was message routing, and if certain messages were too old, they were dropped.
-It was like they were old news.
+Recall that our actual domain was message routing, and if certain messages were too old, they were dropped like they were old news.

 The itinerary indicated that the `Package` was 3 hours past its expiration timestamp.
 My QA scratched his head, and then he checked the clocks on the servers in the lab.
 The one that created the `Package` and the one that hosted the scripted Routing Rules were 3 hours out of sync.
 He fixed the errant clock, tried it again, and the `Package` was processed through the scripted Routing Rules exactly as we expected.
 Who knows how long it could have taken to diagnose the clock mismatch without the itinerary.